John Fortescue (judge): Career

 During the reign of Henry VI, Fortescue was thrice appointed one of the governors of Lincoln's Inn.
 During the Easter term of 1441 he was made one of the King's Serjeants, and on 25 January in the following year Chief Justice of the King's Bench, a position he held till Easter term 1460.
 As a judge Fortescue was recommended for his wisdom, gravity and uprightness, and he is said to have been favoured by the king.

 He held his office during the remainder of the reign of Henry VI, to whom he was loyal; as a result, he was attainted of treason in the first parliament of Edward IV.
 When Henry subsequently fled to Scotland, he is supposed to have appointed Fortescue, who appears to have accompanied him in his flight, Chancellor of England.
 Fortescue referred to himself in this manner on the title page of De Laudibus Legum Angliae, but as the King did not possess the Great Seal of England during his exile it has been suggested that the title was "nominal" and "merely illusory".

 In 1463 Fortescue accompanied Queen Margaret and her court in their exile on the Continent, and returned with them to England in 1471.
 During their exile he wrote for the instruction of the young Prince Edward his celebrated work De laudibus legum Angliæ (Commendation of the Laws of England, first published posthumously around 1543), in which he made the first expression of what would later become known as Blackstone's formulation, stating that "one would much rather that twenty guilty persons should escape the punishment of death, than that one innocent person should be condemned, and suffer capitally".
 On the defeat of the Lancastrian party he made his submission to Edward IV, who reversed his attainder on 13 October 1471.

-Marriage and progeny

-John Fortescue married Isabella Jamys, daughter and heiress of John Jamys, by whom he had the following progeny:

-Sir Martin Fortescue (died 1472) who married Elizabeth Denzil (or Densil/Densel), the daughter and heiress of Richard Denzil of Filleigh, Weare Giffard and Buckland Filleigh and other manors, all in Devon, in 1454.
-Filleigh later became the principal seat of the senior line of the Fortescue family, where the Palladian mansion Castle Hill was built c.
-1730.
-Sir Martin Fortescue was the ancestor of the Earls Fortescue.
+Family

+By 1423 he was married to Elizabeth Bright, daughter of Robert Bright from Doddiscombsleigh in Devon, but in 1426 she died without coming into her inheritance and without children.
+By 1436 he was married to Isabella James, daughter and heiress of John James who held land at Norton St Philip in Somerset as well as in Wiltshire, and they had three known children: